satyajitlion/GravLensing/research-log/Research Log 10-13-2025.md

 ### Note to Self:

-- Ended the ML video at 42:33, continue from here.
+- Ended the ML video at 42:33, continue from there.

 ##### Tags: #Keras #DeepLearning #DataPreprocessing #Foundations #NeuralNetworks #SequentialModel #TrainingData #TestData #Python